paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-006-insecticides-and-environmental-pesticide-control.md

 The Pesticide Registration Improvement Act of 2022, referred to in subsecs. (c)(3)(C)(ii)(I), (iii)(I)(aa)(BB) and (k)(1)(A)(iv), (B)(iv), is title VI (§ 701 et seq.) of div.
 HH of Pub.
 L. 117–328, Dec.
 29, 2022, 136 Stat.
 5996.
 For complete classification of this Act to the Code, see Short Title of 2022 Amendment note set out under [section 136 of this title](./chapter-006-insecticides-and-environmental-pesticide-control.md#section-136) and Tables.

-The effective date of the Pesticide Registration Improvement Extension Act of 2018, referred to in subsec. (e), means the effective date of Pub.
+The effective date of the Pesticide Registration Improvement Extension Act of 2018, referred to in subsec. (e)(1), means the effective date of Pub.
 L. 116–8, which was approved Mar.
 8, 2019.

 The effective date of the Pesticide Registration Improvement Act of 2022, referred to in subsec. (f)(1), means the effective date of title VI of div.
 HH of Pub.
-L. 117–263, which was approved Dec.
+L. 117–328, which was approved Dec.
 29, 2022.

 The Chief Financial Officers Act of 1990, referred to in subsec. (h)(1)(A), is Pub.
 L. 101–576, Nov.
 15, 1990, 104 Stat.
 2838.
 For complete classification of this Act to the Code, see Short Title of 1990 Amendment note set out under [section 501 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section501&num=0&edition=prelim), Money and Finance, and Tables.